caozhanhao/qwrpc/Readme.md

 Any functions satisfied the following rule can be used directly.

-- Parameters and return value is the supported types.(see above)
+- Parameters and return value is supported types.(see above)

 ```c++
 svr.register_method("plus", std::plus<int>());